Visiting Elective for URiM Students

 David Satcher Clerkship

-University Hospitals Office of Community Impact, Equity, Diversity and Inclusion created a national model for the recruitment of underrepresented minority medical students as assurance that the diversity of future generations of healthcare leaders receives accurate representation, and as its pledge that the needs of the underserved and underrepresented ethnic communities will be met.
-It is the belief of University Hospitals that a diverse clinical workforce is necessary to meet the needs of underrepresented ethnic communities.
+University Hospitals Cleveland Medical Center Office of Community Impact, Equity, Diversity, and Inclusion created the first national model for the recruitment of medical students from groups underrepresented in medicine.
+This was instituted to ensure both the diversity of future generations of healthcare leaders and that underserved and underrepresented community needs will be met.
+A diverse clinical workforce is necessary to meet the needs of all patient populations.

 UH is an affiliate of Case Western Reserve University School of Medicine.
 David Satcher was the first African American to graduate with his MD PhD from the Case Medical Science Training Program.
 He was the 16th Surgeon General of the United States and former Secretary for Health in the Department of Health and Human Services.
 His tenure of public service also includes serving as Director of the Centers for Disease Control and Prevention from 1993 to 1998.

 - $2500.00 stipend to assist with travel and housing costs related to the rotation.